odoo/documentation/content/developer/reference/backend/testing.rst

 Testing Python code
 ===================

-Odoo provides support for testing modules using unittest.
+Odoo provides support for testing modules using Python `unittest`_.

 To write tests, simply define a ``tests`` sub-package in your module, it will be automatically inspected for test modules.
 Test modules should have a name